Cell as Point: One-Stage Framework for Efficient Cell Tracking: Methodology

 where $m=1,\dots,M$, and $m=1$ denotes initialization.
 At the last iteration of the update $M$, cell point visibility $V^{3i}_t$ for locations estimated $\hat L^{3i}_t$ is computed by $\hat V^{(M)} = \sigma(W F^{(M)})$, where $\sigma$ represents the sigmoid activation function and $W$ is a learned matrix of weights.
 By investigating the $3$ visibilities $V^{3i}_t$, CAP tells if the cell division occurred on the cell $i$ in the $t$-th frame.

-\paragraph{Loss Function.}
+\paragraph{Loss Function}

 We supervised the transformer $\Theta$ on the \textit{trajectory} and \textit{visibility} between predicted and ground truth for every semi-overlapping window.
-The trajectory loss function $\mathcal{L}_{tra}$ is location regression summed over the iteration updates, and the visibility loss function $\mathcal{L}_{vis}$ is the cross entropy of binary visibility options:
+The trajectory loss function $\mathcal{L}_{tra}$ is location regression summed over the iteration updates, and the visibility loss function $\mathcal{L}_{vis}$ is the cross-entropy of binary visibility options:

 where $\mathcal{L}_{vis}$ is updated at the $M$-th iteration, and $J$ is the total number of $T_s$ whose trajectory starts in the middle of the previous $T_s$.